 - Eating healthy snacks such as Greek yogurt or celery sticks twice a day

 - Cutting out trans fats (products containing words ‘hydrogenated’, which may include some margarines and cookies)

 AMPERNA® founder Kiri says that she has always eaten pretty well, however if she is experiencing a skin flare-up, she uses an elimination diet and hydration to regain control.

 ‘I know what foods help me and I stock up on those.
 When I got perioral dermatitis I was very strict on the eating.
 I researched a lot about what would flare it up – like chilli, and avoided those things.
+I find dairy inflammatory and eliminated it to help my acne and perioral dermatitis.
 The theory of diet elimination also helped me eliminate topical products that could flare the perioral dermatitis as well.
 This helped inform the ingredients chosen for AMPERNA® products’.